localz/consul-backup-restore/README.md

     }
 )
 ```
 Callbacks has an error argument and a result argument.
 The result will return an array of keys that were backed up.
+For example a key that already exists in consul will only be returned if the override is set to true.

 Options
 * s3BucketName: If you wish to use AWS's s3 bucket, specify the buckets name.